BlueBrain/Currentscape/README.md

 x_chunksize is related to the x resolution, with x_chunksize = 1 being maximum resolution.
 The default is x_chunksize=50.

 You could also want to use pattern if you are using a non-qualitative colormap that do not have a lot of distinguishable colors.

+### Showing all absolute currents

+By putting "show":{"all_currents": True} in the config file, two subplots showing all the positive and negative currents are added at the bottom of the figure.
+The currents can be displayed as stackplots by putting "current":{"stackplot": True} in the config, or as lines, by putting "current":{"stackplot": False} in the config.
+In case they are displayed with lines, while using patterns for the current shares, the lines will be displayed with styles (dashed, dotted, etc.).
+In such a case, the number of line styles should be equal to the number of patterns (which they are, be default).
+Keep this in mind when changing either the line styles or the patterns.

+### Showing ionic concentrations

+You can plot the ionic concentrations in a subplot at the bottom of the figure by passing your ionic concentration data to the main function: plot_currentscape(voltage, currents, config, ions), and by passing the ion names to the config under: "ions":{"names":your_list}.
+Note that, as for the currents, the ion names should correspond to the ion data (i.e. be listed in the same order).

 ### Extracting currents